How a person thinks about God and His purpose shapes their understanding of what a church is, along with its purpose.

 But it’s only expanded if those many would be one, for the purpose of an image is to reflect what it’s imaging.
 God is many-but-one.
 To be the image of God is to be that kind of community.

 This expansion of Himself was what God had in mind when He decided to create.
 He wanted the same life and fellowship in His community to be expanded to another.
-We image God and fulfill our purpose when we have the type of relationships God has going on within Himself.
+We image God and fulfill our identity and purpose when we have the type of relationships God has going on within Himself.
 To image God means that we are many but one.